rylorin/docker-siberiancms/README.md

 ## About this image

 This image contains the stuff needed to run a Siberian CMS SAE host.
-The source [Dockerfile](https://github.com/rylorin/docker-siberiancms/blob/master/Dockerfile) and context for build are available on [docker-siberiancms GitHub](https://github.com/rylorin/docker-siberiancms).
+The source [Dockerfile](https://github.com/rylorin/docker-siberiancms/blob/master/Dockerfile) and context for build are available at [https://github.com/rylorin/docker-siberiancms](https://github.com/rylorin/docker-siberiancms).

+I based this image as much as possible on official images.
+I chose php:7.3-apache which is the closest from Siberian requirements.
+Then added java support, using a raw copy of official openjdk script.
+Last step added libraries and PHP modules required for Siberian CMS.

 ## Installation

 Installation should be straight forward by using this image in a docker stack.

 Docker compose example:

 	version: '3.7'
 	services:
 	  mysql:
 	    image: mariadb:10.5